golden-expiriensu/aptos-coin/README.md

 If you want to change token parameters, you should change args in sources/token.move initialize function (name, symbol, decimals)

-To use modules and scripts you should have aptos cli, to use js scripts you should have node
+To use modules and scripts you should have aptos cli, to use js scripts you should have node (run npm install first)

 Compile modules and scripts
 ```sh